-Rolling Steel Doors with Miami Dade County Product Approvals.
+Rolling Steel Doors with Miami-Dade County Product Approvals.

-TAS 201, which covers impact test procedures, it provides a means of determining whether the door or exterior product used on the exterior of a building can be used as external protection to maintain the envelop of the building intact and resist wind borne debris.
+TAS 201, which covers impact test procedures, provides a means of determining whether the door or exterior product used on the exterior of a building can be used as external protection to maintain the envelope of the building intact and resist wind-borne debris.
 Below is a video with an example of how TAS 201 is done.

 TAS 202 refers to the static pressures applied to the product to which it will be used at service conditions, it applies negative and positive wind loads to the product, This test consists of supplying air to exhaust from a chamber in accordance with specific test pressures measure in PSF (Pound per square foot) at the rate required to maintain the pressures across the door.